Mel Merritt

 Melville Pettengill Merritt (November 11, 1897 – August 22, 1986) was an American college football player and coach.
-He served as the head football coach at Allegheny College in Meadville, Pennsylvania for three seasons, from 1926 until 1928.
-His coaching record at Allegheny was 8–15–2.
+He served as the head football coach at Allegheny College in Meadville, Pennsylvania for three seasons, from 1926 until 1928, compiling a record of 8–15–2.

+Merritt attended Dean Academy—now known as Dean College—in Franklin, Massachusetts before going to Dartmouth College.
+He played football as an End and guard at Dartmouth.
+He also captained the Dartmouth baseball, for which he played as a catcher and a pitcher.
+Merritt later played baseball for the Cornet All-Stars.
+He was hired as the head football coach at Allegheny in 1926.
+Merritt returned to Dartmouth in 1929 to assist Jackson Cannell with coaching the football team.